Gruntfuggly/todo-tree/README.md

 `todo-tree.iconColour`

 Use this to change the colour of the icon for TODOs in the tree.
-Should be one of "red", "green", "blue", "yellow", "magenta", "cyan" or "grey".
+Can be hex (e.g. "#FF80FF" ) or one of "red", "green", "blue", "yellow", "magenta", "cyan" or "grey".

 `todo-tree.iconColours`

 Use this if you need different icon colours based on the type of tag.
-The colours must be from the list above, and the match can be a javasctipt regex.
+The colours can be hex codes, or from the list above, and the match can be a javasctipt regex.
 E.g.

 ```
 {
-    "TODO": "yellow",
+    "TODO": "#FF80FF",
     "^BUG": "red"
 }
 ```